MuciferTheCat/Linux_settings/LogiOps for Linux/README.md

 # Logitech Options for Linux

 Basic setup for Logitech MX Master.
-For more config options, please visit https://wiki.archlinux.org/title/Logitech_MX_Master.
+For more configuration options, please visit https://wiki.archlinux.org/title/Logitech_MX_Master.

 For proper operation, delay the start of service in `/usr/lib/systemd/system/logid.service`: